ChiWang/DmpSW/README.md

         DetectorCondition:  Dcd
         Geometry:           Gem

-3.  class (DmpATM{SpecialKey}Dominant{sub-detector})
+3.  class (DmpAP{SpecialKey}Dominant{sub-detector})

         * Dmp
             Prefix of any class
-        * ATM
+        * AP
-            Abbreviation of Top-1 Module as mentioned above
+            Abbreviation of Package as mentioned above
         * {SpecialKey}
             normal class:   no SpecialKey;
             vertial class:  V
+            template class: T
         * Dominant
             explain the usefulness.
 Example:    DmpRdcManager
         * {sub-detector}
             whole detector: no;
             sub-detector:   Psd, Stk, Bgo, Nud, Header

-4.  command (dmpATM{Level}{Detector})
+4.  command (dmpAP{Level}{Detector})

         * dmp
             Prefix of command
-        * ATM
+        * AP
-            Abbreviation of Top-1 Module as mentioned above
+            Abbreviation of Package
         * {Level}
             only one command in a package:   no Level level from 0 to N
         * {Detector}
             for whole detector:     no Detector
             for sub-detector:       Psd, Stk, Bgo, Nud
+        Note:   if a package create a shared library, name as libDmpXXXX.so

 5.  file name

     5.1  Readme.md

-        Except directores include, src, there is a file named Reade.md(or README.md) in all directories.
+        Except directores include and src, there is a file named Reade.md(or README.md) in all directories to explain:
+        *   Goal
         *   Structure
         *   Usage
-        *   Relation of other packages
-        *   Debug method
+        *   Dependency
+        *   Input and output
         *   Bug report
         *   Others

-    5.2  for code
+    5.2  coding file

-        header file:    *.hh      // in a directory "include", even only one header file source file:    *.cc      // in a directory "src", include main function The main function for create a command in /path/src/CMDNamed.cc
+        *.hh    header file, all must in directory "include" *.cc    source file, all must in directory "src" The main function for create a command in /path/src/CMDNamed.cc

     5.3  FileName.scons

-        compilation file which will be used by build tool "SCons".
+        compilation files which will be used by build tool "SCons".

         Two kinds layout:

-        * a CMD for certain sub-detector FileName.scons in /path/CMDNamedDir/
+        * a CMD for certain sub-detector will not invoke other sub-detectors
         * a CMD for whole detector
-            FileName.scons at the same directory as /path/CMDNamedDir/

-    5.4  file as command argument

-        name as the command with the suffix "Input.infor" and change the first "D" as uppercase letter DmpRecL0Input.infor         // execute "dmpRecL0" will use DmpRecL0Input.infor defaultly DmpRecL0Input_XXXX.infor    // execute "dmpRecL0 DmpRecL0Input_XXX.infor"
+            will invoke all sub-detectors

+    5.4  interface of command of input files(batch mode) dmpRdc  DmpRecL0Input_XXX.infor
+            *   prefix:     DmpeRecL0       // CMD name
+            *   suffix:     .infor          // all use this
+            *   middle:     Input_XXX       // note

     5.5  FileName.cnct

         dectector <-> FEE, connection information.
-Those files end with ".cnct"

 ### Others

 1. All personal test must in "test" directory, you can create "test" directory at wherever you need.
 Then other people will not waste their time on checking test.

-2. We set macro definition of "DEBUG" and "RELEASE" if you use our SCons files, it will makes your code more flexible, for example:
+2. We set macro definition of "Dmp_DEBUG" and "Dmp_RELEASE" in g++ while you using we setted SCons files, it will makes your code more flexible, for example:

-    #ifdef DEBUG
+    #ifdef Dmp_DEBUG
       cout<<"some thing you want to check"<<endl;
       // or some thing you need for debug.
     #endif
-    #ifdef RELEASE
+    #ifdef Dmp_RELEASE
       cout<<"This is release mode.
 I'm (this line) is useless"<<endl;
       // or some thing for release.
     #endif